lijicheng1006/lijicheng1006.github.io/_pages/about.md

 I love music, sprots and movies.

-I have a cat and a chinchilla as my pets.
+I have a cat and a chinchilla.